 If you experience pulpal nerve damage from deep tooth decay, a cracked or fractured tooth, or a sports-related injury, you will need a root canal treatment to save the tooth.
 Signs of pulpal damage include pain while chewing, gum or facial swelling, oversensitivity to hot or cold drinks, discolouration, or the tooth appearing gray.
 Further, drainage from your tooth and tenderness in your gums can indicate that you need a root canal.

 If you are experiencing pain when you eat or drink, have a cracked or chipped tooth, or know you have a significant cavity, see the dentist as soon as possible.
-Olivieri Dental Care is a multi-generational dental clinic founded in 1976 in Hamilton; we provide reliable root canal treatment .
+Olivieri Dental Care is a multi-generational dental clinic founded in 1976 in Hamilton; we provide reliable root canal treatment and offer after-hours emergency dentistry.

 Contact Olivieri Dental Care for root canal treatment today!